 Compared to the Original Prusament PETG, the PETG V0 comes with slightly lower tenacity, and layer-to-layer adhesion.
 This filament needs to be kept as dry as possible as it’s more hygroscopic, compared to regular PETG.
 If you can’t keep the filament dry, we suggest drying it before use for 6 hours at 55 °C.

-The Prusament PETG V0 is UL-certified only for printing with the Original Prusa MK3S+ but we’re doing our best to get the certification for the MK4 and XL too.
-Meanwhile, don’t forget to follow these three simple rules to get the best results, according to the certification:
+The Prusament PETG V0 is UL-certified only for printing with the Original Prusa MK3S+, MK4, and XL.
+Don’t forget to follow these three simple rules to get the best results, according to the certification:

 - Use Prusament PETG V0 only.